kabira-busari/LITA_Project-01_Sales-Performance-Analysis/README.md

 The products with the lowest sales were **Jacket** and **Socks**, with revenue figures of **$208,230** and **$180,785**, contributing **9.9%** and **8.6%** to total sales, respectively.
 These lower figures suggest there may be opportunities to improve the sales of these products, possibly through more targeted marketing or adjusted pricing strategies.

 #### 1.3.2 Total Sales by Region

 ![Sales Revenue by Region](https://github.com/kabira-busari/LITA_Project-01_Sales-Performance-Analysis/blob/main/Sales%20by%20Region%20-%20Chart.png?raw=true)

 **Key Findings and Interpretation**:

 This report outlines the revenue generated from each region, allowing us to understand which geographical areas are performing the best in terms of sales.
-The analysis reveals that the South region generated the highest total sales with $927,820, accounting for a significant portion of the overall revenue.
-The East and North regions also contributed notably, with $485,925 and $387,000, respectively.
-In contrast, the West region recorded the lowest sales at $300,345.
+The analysis reveals that the **South** region generated the highest total sales with **$927,820**, accounting for a significant portion of the overall revenue.
+The **East** and **North** regions also contributed notably, with **$485,925** and **$387,000**, respectively.
+In contrast, the **West** region recorded the lowest sales at **$300,345**.

-This indicates that the South region is a strong performer, likely due to a combination of factors such as higher customer demand, better product availability, or effective marketing.
-The East and North regions, though still performing reasonably well, lag behind the South.
-West has the lowest total sales, suggesting potential areas for improvement, such as enhancing product visibility, improving regional marketing strategies, or boosting customer engagement efforts in that region.
+This indicates that the **South** region is a strong performer, likely due to a combination of factors such as higher customer demand, better product availability, or effective marketing.
+The **East** and **North** regions, though still performing reasonably well, lag behind the **South**. **West** has the lowest total sales, suggesting potential areas for improvement, such as enhancing product visibility, improving regional marketing strategies, or boosting customer engagement efforts in that region.

 #### 1.3.3 Monthly Sales Trends
 This report tracks the company's sales performance across different months, helping to identify periods of high and low sales activity.